acrogenesis-lab/rails-translate-routes/README.md

 # rails-translate-routes
+Hi Have found solution for `bug Looks like the gem doesnt work.
+Routes were translated but _path helpers doesnt work`.
+I have forked repository here Tested this with Rails App with various local and rails 4.0.2 version.

 **Important change from version 0.0.5 (Feb 2012) to 0.1.0 (June 2012)**: if you're updating from an earlier version take into account that now translations defined in routes.yml are namespaced to avoid conflicts with other translations from app (thanks to cawel for the patch).
 To upgrade you just have to add the namespace `routes` to your `routes.yml (see example in the below docs).